lichess-bot-devs/lichess-bot/README.md

 - `draw_or_resign`: This section allows your bot to resign or offer/accept draw based on the evaluation by the engine.
 XBoard engines can resign and offer/accept draw without this feature enabled.
     - `resign_enabled`: Whether the bot is allowed to resign based on the evaluation.
     - `resign_score`: The engine evaluation has to be less than or equal to `resign_score` for the bot to resign.
+    - `resign_for_egtb_minus_two`: If true the bot will resign in positions where the online_egtb returns a wdl of -2.
     - `resign_moves`: The evaluation has to be less than or equal to `resign_score` for `resign_moves` amount of moves for the bot to resign.
     - `offer_draw_enabled`: Whether the bot is allowed to offer/accept draw based on the evaluation.
     - `offer_draw_score`: The absolute value of the engine evaluation has to be less than or equal to `offer_draw_score` for the bot to offer/accept draw.
+    - `offer_draw_for_egtb_zero`: If true the bot will offer/accept draw in positions where the online_egtb returns a wdl of 0.
     - `offer_draw_moves`: The absolute value of the evaluation has to be less than or equal to `offer_draw_score` for `offer_draw_moves` amount of moves for the bot to offer/accept draw.
     - `offer_draw_pieces`: The bot only offers/accepts draws if the position has less than or equal to `offer_draw_pieces` pieces.
 - `online_moves`: This section gives your bot access to various online resources for choosing moves like opening books and endgame tablebases.
 This can be a supplement or a replacement for chess databases stored on your computer.
 There are three sections that correspond to three different online databases: